mawuli/swaggerdoc/README.md

   * Description:  Specifies the file name (within the output_path) of the Swagger JSON
   * Type:  string
   * Default Value:  "api.json"
+* :route_test_pattern
+  * Description: Regex pattern to test route paths for inclusion in the generated docs
+  * Type: Regex
+  * Default Value: ~r//
+* :exclude_parameters
+  * Description: Ecto model fields to exclude in the generated API parameters
+  * Type: List
+  * Default Value: [:id, :inserted_at, :updated_at]

 ### Swagger Config
 The following Swagger-specific options are available: